Solo Female Travel Hub

 Big sister advice from an experienced female solo traveller who has been travelling Europe alone since she was 18 and has since visited 24+ countries.

-I want to travel solo, but I’m really shy/nervous.
+I want to travel solo, but I’m really shy/anxious.
 Can I actually do this?

 What kind of resources will I find on Where’s Katie Now?